saildart/remix/README.md

         utf8.c       utf8.h

 # 'SQL' programs
-        the SQL scripts moved out of remix saildart data base processing will require several new repositories
+The SQL scripts have been moved out of remix.
+The saildart data base processing will require several new repositories.

 #       R       E       L       I       N       K
 ## symbolic-link convenient pathnames to subsets of the /data8/ binary files